rafaeltonholo/study-pokedex/README.md

 # App features
 ## Mandatory features
-- [ ] Pokemon list, containing:
+- [x] Pokemon list, containing:
-	- [ ] Search bar to search by pokemon name or pokemon id
+    - [x] Search bar to search by pokemon name or pokemon id
-- [ ] A list of Pokemons that which Pokemon item has an image, its number and its name
+    - [x] A list of Pokemon that which Pokemon item has an image, its number and its name
 - [ ] Pokemon details, containing:
     - [ ] The Pokemon descriptions (name, number, weight, height, stats, etc)
     - [ ] The Pokemon image

 ## Desired features
-- [ ] List of Pokemons already captured
+- [ ] List of Pokemon already captured
 	- [ ] Change Pokemon list to easily mark a Pokemon as captured
 	- [ ] Add section of favourites Pokemons
-- [ ] Offline Pokemon list with already fetched pokemons
+- [ ] Offline Pokemon list with already fetched Pokemons
 - [ ] Battle guide showing which Pokemon should be used against another

 # Android features used